Local Warning Advisories - Updated as Conditions warrant

 * Rip currents expected.

-overnight tonight and increase to 15 to 25 mph.
-Waves will
+Sunday morning to 15 to 25 mph.
+These winds will continue and

 High wave action makes swimming difficult and can tire even a